 The New Account Scam

-Paying someone to open and manage a bank account sounds crazy, but it’s another common ploy.
-A new account holder may be asked to make deposits, transfer money to others, or provide account and routing numbers.
-At some point, the con man will write checks without sufficient funds in the account, leaving the unsuspecting account owner holding a bag of expensive overdraft charges.
+Paying someone to open and manage a bank account sounds crazy, but it’s another social engineering tactic and cash grab.
+A con artist may get a person to open a new account and then ask them to make deposits, transfer money to others, or provide account and routing numbers.
+At some point, the con artist can then write checks without sufficient funds in the account, leaving the unsuspecting account owner holding a bag of expensive overdraft charges.